vvfesik/vgs-satellite/README.md

 ## Description

-VGS Satellite is an application that can ease your integration with Very Good Security.
+VGS Satellite is an application that can ease your integration with Very Good Security to achieve Zero Data security.

 VGS Satellite provides:

     - Demo VGS Vault capabilities